edgedb/edgedb/docs/edgeql/expressions/overview.rst

 A *path expression* (or simply a *path*) represents a set of values that are reachable when traversing a given sequence of links or properties from some source set.
-For example, here is s a path that represents the names of all friends of all ``User`` objects in the database.
+For example, here is a path that represents the names of all friends of all ``User`` objects in the database.

 .. code-block:: edgeql